Las Vegas Aces win first WNBA title, Chelsea Gray named MVP

 Courtney Williams had 17 points to lead Connecticut and Alyssa Thomas had her second straight triple-double with 11 points, 11 assists and 10 rebounds.
 Jonquel Jones added 13 points and DeWanna Bonner had 12.

-Las Vegas led by two points at the half and four points after three quarters.
+“When you come up short it certainly, really hurts,” Sun coach Curt Miller said.
+“But that means that there was something that mattered, and something special among that group of players.”

 For Aces coach Becky Hammon, who didn’t get a title in her standout WNBA career, the ring completed a decades-long quest.
-She left an assistant coach position with Gregg Popovich and the San Antonio Spurs to take over in Las Vegas, and the move paid off.
+She left an assistant coach position with Gregg Popovich and the San Antonio Spurs to take over in Las Vegas.
+The move paid off.

-Hammon also paid tribute to former Aces coach Bill Laimbeer, who was on the floor for the ceremony.
-“He put this team together and saw the pieces,” Hammon said.
+Hammon also paid tribute to former Aces coach Bill Laimbeer, who was on the floor for the ceremony: “He put this team together and saw the pieces.”

 Aces owner Mark Davis, who also owns the NFL’s Las Vegas Raiders, wasn’t with his football team Sunday.
 He was in Connecticut to get a trophy.
 He hoisted it, then turned it over to gleeful players who did the same.